Ypertex/blog/content/articles/the-making-of-the-ypertex-logo/index.md

 **Exaggeration is helpful in creating visual designs:** It helps you determine if you already have left out all that you can (remember the *Art of Omission*) or if you have found the most individual and interesting design possible without breaking it.
 It does not only apply to the overall design but to single elements, too.
 As my design professor in college used to say:

 > Don’t be afraid of exaggeration.
-It is so much easier to dial a bold design back a notch or two than to spice up a timid design.
+It is so much easier to dial back a bold design than to spice up a timid design.
 >
 > {{<attribution>}}Christian Fries{{</attribution>}}